Disneyland Paris: Our Full Review and Best Tips!

 Nearest Airport to Disneyland Paris

 The closest airport to Disneyland Paris is Charles de Gaulle Airport (CDG) in Paris, France.
 The airport is 45 kilometers (28 miles) from Disneyland Paris if you travel by car along A104.
 You can take the TGV train line directly from the airport to Disneyland Paris, and it’s a fairly short trip.
 We recommend making train reservations in advance, since popular times can sell out.
-This website has a detailed overview of how to get from the airport to Disneyland Paris.

-Disneyland Paris Sleeping Beauty
+Disneyland Paris Sleeping Beauty's Castle

-Our Best Tips for Disneyland Paris
+15 Best Tips for Disneyland Paris

 Disneyland Paris treats